henryzhang11/questions-I-have/_posts/2023-08-20-Little-green-book-probability-problems.md

 **extension** (Refer to theorem 1.3.5 of Norris' Markov Chains for a characterization of the expected hitting times of the absorption state.)

+**Definition** Variance is defined as $s^2=\sum_{i=1}^n(x_i-\overline{x})^2/(n-1) and standard deviation is defined as $s=\sqrt{s^2}$.

+**Definition** The sample 100p percentile is that data value such that at least 100p percent of the data are less than or equal to it and at least 100(1 − p) percent are greater than or equal to it.
+If two data values satisfy this condition, then the sample 100p percentile is the arithmetic average of these two values.

+**Calculating 100p percentail**Then, note that if np is not an integer, then the only data value that satisfies the preceding conditions is the one whose position when the data are ordered from smallest to largest is the smallest integer exceeding np.
+For instance, if n = 22, p = .8, then we require a data value such that at least 17.6 of the values are less than or equal to it, and at least 4.4 of them are greater than or equal to it.
+Clearly, only the 18th smallest value satisfies both conditions and this is the sample 80 percentile.
+On the other hand, if np is an integer, then it is easy to check that both the values in positions np and np + 1 satisfy the preceding conditions, and so the sample 100p percentile is the average of these values.
+For instance, if we wanted the 90 percentile of a data set of size 20, then both the (18)th and (19)th smallest values would be such that at least 90 percent of the data values are less than or equal to them, and at least 10 percent of the data values are greater than or equal to them.

+**Definition** The sample 25 percentile is called the first quartile; the sample 50 percentile is called the sample median or the second quartile; the sample 75 percentile is called the third quartile.